These moist and fluffy keto pumpkin cupcakes taste like autumn. The frosting is amazing - creamy and very flavorful.

 Vanilla extract: Try to use the real thing - pure vanilla extract - and not the artificially flavored stuff.

 You simply mix together all the ingredients in one bowl.
-I typically start with the liquid ingredients and then gradually add the dry ingredients.
+I typically start with the liquid ingredients (eggs, pumpkin puree, butter, stevia, and vanilla) and then gradually add the dry ingredients (cinnamon, coconut flour, and baking powder).

-Bake the cupcakes at 350°F for about 25 minutes.
+Bake the cupcakes in a preheated 350°F oven for about 25 minutes.
 A toothpick inserted into one of them should come out clean.

-If you absolutely can’t stand stevia, you can try replacing it with 1/3 cup of your favorite granulated sweetener.
+If you dislike stevia, you can try replacing it with ⅓ cup of your favorite granulated sweetener.
 If you do, check the batter.
-You might need to add a little water if it’s too dry.
+You might need to add a little water if it's too dry.
 Please keep in mind that I only tested this recipe with stevia.

 It's best to use foil liners when baking these cupcakes.
 It's been my experience that coconut flour baked goods stick to paper liners, even if well-greased.